ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/collatz-creation.md

 completing this project.
 One of the main goals of the reflection is for you to explain the trends that you see in relationship between the input number and the length of the Collatz chain.
-You should also discuss how the `collatzcreator` program uses discrete structures like the `list` or the `tuple` to store the Collatz chain and then visualize its characteristics with a graph.
+You should also discuss how the `collatzcreator` program uses discrete structures like the `list` or the `tuple` to store the Collatz chain and then visualize its characteristics with a scatterplot.

 ## Project Assessment